 Yes.
 Generally speaking, the tables apply to situations where the children live most of the time with one parent, and the other parent pays child support.
 Exceptions to the tables can include situations where:

-- there is a split or shared custody arrangement, or
+there is a split or shared parenting arrangement, or

-There are some basic rules in the Guidelines for calculating child support in these situations, but there are no specific formulas (except for split custody situations).
+There are some basic rules in the Guidelines for calculating child support in these situations, but there are no specific formulas (except for split parenting situations).

 In some situations, you may be asked to apply for a child support order.
 For example, if you are collecting income assistance from Community Services, your worker may require that you make an application for child support from the other party.
 In most circumstances, though, you are not required to get a court order for child support.